CYBERHIPPIECO/MONSTRO/README.md

 It all starts with a whiteshaped boy who waved towards Monstro, and Monstro decided to find the boy so he could hug him.
 Dropbox has image scans of the project

+Old e-mail from 2010.
+"A 2D game where you are an 8bit monster that wants to expand its body.
+You can't modify and expand by yourself and because of that you need to breed smaller monsters or humans to feed you and nourish you.
+Obstacles on your way include people who discover you and hate you, or other wild animals.
+As you grow the space becomes an issue.
+As you are underground at first you expand above slowly reaching the city and civilization.
+The difficulty to grow increases as the 'natural environment' tries to fight back.
+You can create specialist body parts that infest, defend and feed you."

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)

 Description.